Autopsy (1975 film): Plot

-Edgar, however, reveals the truth to his aunt, who doesn't hear him because she's hard of hearing.
+Edgar, however, reveals the truth to his aunt, who doesn't hear him as she is almost deaf.
 Edgar is the killer, having sold his dead father's historic texts after shoving his father down a flight of stairs and killing him.
-When the Bible contained his father's changed will, removing Edgar's inheritance, Gianni blackmailed Edgar.
+The Bible was one of his father's items and contained his father's changed will, removing Edgar's inheritance.
+Gianni found it and blackmailed Edgar.
 Betty was hired to seduce Gianni and get the will back, but she wanted to mail the will back in her suicide note after speaking with Paul.
 Edgar stopped her and drugged her to hear the truth.
 He sent the note to Gianni and kept the will, shooting Betty as she had planned to do to herself.
-After Edgar burglarized Gianni's apartment, Gianni shot at Edgar's car in a failed attempt to kill him.
+After Edgar broke into Gianni's apartment, Gianni shot at Edgar's car in a failed attempt to kill him.
 Edgar later shoved Gianni out his window to silence him.

 Edgar confesses to Simona and Paul, then drugs them in an attempt to stage their shared suicide by carbon monoxide poisoning.
-Paul runs the water in the bathroom to overflow out the apartment door, which alerts the dead super's dog.
-Once Simona and Paul are rescued, Paul confronts Edgar at his favorite scaffolding for photography.
-Edgar tries to kill them both from throwing off, but in spite of Paul saving himself, he fails to pull up Edgar.
-Edgar loses his grip and plummets to his death in front of Simona, with the nearby public rushing to Edgar's body to check out the scene.
+Paul manages to turn on the tap, running the water in the bathroom to overflow out the apartment door, which alerts the dead super's dog.
+Once Simona and Paul are rescued, Paul confronts Edgar on the rooftop scaffolding he had set up and from which he photographs the skyline of Rome.
+Edgar tries to kill himself, along with Paul, by jumping from the scaffold.
+Paul saves himself but despite his best efforts Edgar loses his grip and plummets to his death in front of Simona, with the nearby public rushing to Edgar's body.